NeoSkin7/Website/site/content/about/_index.md

 image: /img/about.jpg
 heading: What I Do
 description: >-
   I am a digital creator and educator based in the United Kingdom.
 As such, I have worked on a multitude of projects across a wide fieldset.
-My mission to make the world a better and more diverse place through improved education and opportunities.
+My mission is to make the world a better and more diverse place through improved education and opportunities.
 How do I do this?
 That's the real question and whilst I could answer it simply, I'm not the kind of person to provide basic answers to any question - so do read on to find out more.
 intro:
   blurbs:
     - subheading: Education